Holomorphic anomaly equations for $\mathbb{C}^5/\mathbb{Z}_5$: On mirror theorem

 The following lemma is a direct result of the definition (\ref{eq:GW_Potential_phi_insertions}) of Gromov-Witten potential and the mirror map $\Theta=T(x)$. \begin{lem} For $k\geq{1}$, we have

 \end{lem} We further define the following series:

 In \cite[Section 3]{lho}, the following equations are given:

-Since there is a linear relation between $\{A_1,A_2\}$ and $\{X_1,X_2\}$ with coefficients from the ring $\mathbb{C}[L^{\pm 1}]$, we can rewrite these two equations in terms of $A_i$'s and their $D$ differentials.
+Since there is a linear relation between $\{A_1,A_2\}$ and $\{X_1,X_2\}$ with coefficients from the ring $\mathbb{C}[L^{\pm 1}]$, we can rewrite these two equations in terms of $A_i$'s and their $D$ derivatives.
 For example, equation (\ref{eq:DX2intermsofX1X2DX1}) can be rewritten as

 Moreover, these linear relations show that the differential ring

 is a quotient of the free polynomial ring